Through a Lens tour: Babies & Toddlers

 These are some suggested artworks that you can look at with small children, and enjoy together.
 We encourage you to chat with your child, even if they can’t answer back just yet, and talk about what you see.
 The questions in each entry are designed to be asked aloud.

-We have also suggested some other things you can seek out in the Gallery (when we re-open), as well as giving you ideas for some fun activities to try out at home.
+We have also suggested some other things you can seek out in the Gallery, as well as giving you ideas for some fun activities to try out at home.

 P.S.
 If you're looking for some gift inspiration, our Gallery Shop has a great selection of books and art-themed gifts for children here.
 All purchases support the work of the Gallery.